 How cabbage can be beneficial to your guinea pigs?
 What nutritional value does it add?
 What risks are likely to occur when you feed them?
 Don’t worry, this post will answer all these questions.
 Now let’s talk about the benefits of feeding cabbage to your guinea pig.

 Health Benefits of Guinea Pigs Eating Cabbage

-Just like cauliflower, cabbage is extremely low in fat and contains a high amount of vitamins and minerals.
-You must know how important Vitamin C is in the body of a guinea pig.
-Guinea pigs find it difficult to produce this vitamin themselves.
-Yet, they especially need it to grow well and to function properly.
+- Just like cauliflower, cabbage is extremely low in fat and contains a high amount of vitamins and minerals.
+You must know how important vitamin C is in the body of a guinea pig.
+Guinea pigs can’t produce this vitamin themselves.
+Yet, they especially need it when they are young to grow and to function properly.
 Cabbage is also rich in antioxidants which can be beneficial to guinea pigs during pregnancy.

-The combination of Vitamins C, A and D can help your cavy have a longer life span.
+- The combination of vitamins C, A and D can help your guinea pig have a longer life span.
 These vitamins have anti-aging effects and keep their cells from damage.
 In addition to this, they also have the power to heal.
-If provided in reasonable quantity, it can effectively heal things like rashes, insect bites, and wounds.
-The sulfur, calcium, magnesium, iron and Vitamin contents can also help stimulate the growth of soft and healthy hair.
+If provided in a reasonable quantity, it can effectively heal things like rashes, insect bites, and wounds.
+The sulfur, calcium, magnesium and iron can also help stimulate the growth of soft and healthy hair.
 In short words, they prevent hair loss.

-Cabbage can also help your guinea pig to aid digestion and provide relief from constipation.
+- Cabbage can also help your guinea pig to aid digestion and provide relief from constipation.
 If properly administered to them, it provides the necessary relief from sore muscles.
-With the presence of calcium and vitamin K in cabbage, it can help with keeping their bones and teeth strong.
-Guinea pigs continue to grow teeth, and the cabbage can be useful in maintaining the sizes of their teeth.
+With the presence of calcium and vitamin K in cabbage, it can keep their bones and teeth strong.
+Guinea pig’s teeth always grow and the cabbage can be useful in maintaining the sizes of their teeth.